zeromq/libcurve/README.md

 <A name="toc2-19" title="Ownership and License" />
 ## Ownership and License

-libcurve's contributors are listed in the AUTHORS file.
+Curve's contributors are listed in the AUTHORS file.
 It is held by the ZeroMQ organization at github.com.
-The authors of libcurve grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
+The authors of Curve grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER` in this directory.

 <A name="toc2-24" title="Contributing" />
 ## Contributing